Murdered at his headquarters in 1863 by a jealous husband!

 With imprint of Vannerson & Jones, Richmond, Va.

 Wet plate, albumen carte de visite photograph, mounted to 2 3/8 x 3 13/16 card.
 Bust view in Confederate uniform.
 Bottom of the mount is slightly trimmed.
 Light age toning and minor wear.
 Backmark: Vannerson & Jones, Photographic Artists, No. 77 Main St., Richmond, Va., with a pair of 1 cent, U.S. Inter.
 Rev. Proprietary tax stamps with bust view of George Washington and 1865 date handwritten in ink on both stamps.
-Scarce and very desirable with the Vannerson & Jones, Richmond, Va. imprint.
-This is probably the best known portrait in uniform of General Van Dorn, and most likely the last photograph he ever had taken!
+Very scarce and desirable to find one with the Vannerson & Jones, Richmond, Va. imprint.
+The cdv's you usually find of General Van Dorn are the copies published by E. & H.T.
+Anthony in New York.
+This is probably the best known portrait in uniform of General Van Dorn, and most likely the last photograph ever taken of him!